 Ingredients

-Mix the coconut, coconut butter, honey, (softened) coconut oil, and vanilla in a large bowl.
+1. Mix the base: mix the coconut, coconut butter, honey, coconut oil, and vanilla in a large bowl.
 Really get in there with your hands!
-If it’s not coming together, you can add a tablespoon or two of water (see the recipe card) so it holds its shape when pressed.

-Line a square (20cm or 8 inch) tin with two pieces of parchment paper, one in each direction.
-Press the filling into the lined tin, trying to get as even a layer as possible.
+2. Transfer: press the filling into a lined tin, trying to get as even a layer as possible.

-Freeze the bars for at least 20 minutes (or refrigerate for a couple of hours).
-Once frozen, cut into about ten individual bars.
+3. Cut into bars: freeze the bars for at least 20 minutes (or refrigerate for a couple of hours).
+Once chilled, cut into about ten individual bars.

 If you don’t want the extra work of making raw chocolate, or you would prefer to be able to leave the bars out at room temperature, use dark chocolate to coat them.
 The original recipe gave instructions on how to make raw chocolate but since I’ve now written an in-depth guide with this five-ingredient raw chocolate, I’m linking to it instead.